bpekaric/Rock-Paper-Scissors-Tournament/README.md

 This is a simple command prompt game where the player is playing as an unnamed participant in a rock-paper-scissors tournament.
 It is written in C++ using Orwell Dev-C++ 5.11.

-There are three opponents and all of them have their own
+There are three opponents and all of them have their own preferences (read: RNG percentages) to pick Rock, Paper or Scissors.

 <br/>